-The most successful dealers in 2020 were those who realized that sales and service were about personalized options for the individual consumer.
+The most successful dealers in 2020 were those who realised that sales and service were about personalised options for the individual consumer.
 They are sitting on a treasure trove of data about individual customers that is not being leveraged.
 This can be caused by a number of factors, including persistent data silos between tiers and departments, a lack of strategic direction on how extract value out of that data, and an inability to transform insights into action.
-If your organization intends to transcend these limitations, you must define how you will use data in 2021, including a prioritization of privacy and legal definitions and approvals.
+If your organisation intends to transcend these limitations, you must define how you will use data in 2021, including a prioritisation of privacy and legal definitions and approvals.

 Lay the foundation for new models and solutions

 Forty-one percent of dealers and consumers expect more states to adopt mandates that stipulate only electric vehicle (EV) sales at some point in the future.
 Though market share is still low, the right investment in education now will enable brands to capture more market share as EV share grows and the customer base expands beyond early adopters.